Yorubaname/yorubaname-website/README.md

 ### Configuring ElasticSearch Properties

-The ElasticSearch module does not require the installation of ElasticSearch as it will run with an embedded ElasticSearch instance: the only thing required is for the appropriate configurations be provided. which can be done in the application properties
+The ElasticSearch module does not require the installation of ElasticSearch as it will run with an embedded ElasticSearch instance: the only thing required is for the appropriate configurations to be provided which can be done in the application properties.

 Different aspect of the embedded ElasticSearch be configured via application properties.
 The available configuration keys and their defaults are